 While you can customize the traits and appearance of your commander.
 It doesn’t stop there.
 You can research and purchase mods in-game.
 Every unit has three slots for mods.
 You can add mods to these units to change their stats, add new abilities or alter their attacks.
 Is the Dvar pummeling you with tanks?
 Hook your infantry up with some electromagnetic clips.

 Did the enemy field units with a ton of armor?
 Use something psionic to bypass it.
 When modifying units you can build templates so you can produce future units with those mods directly from your colonies.
 The ability to customize extends even further with your commander and heroes.
 They level up as they gain experience and gain access to new skills based on their faction and secret tech.

-Usually, low tier units get phased out in favor of higher tier ones in 4X games.
-This is not at the case in Planetfall.
-Even your basic unit has its uses it the late game thanks to the modification system, every unit in the game has a role and a place on the battlefield.
-Furthermore cosmite upkeep makes it difficult to simply spam high tier units in the first place.
+Usually, low-tier units get phased out in favor of higher-tier ones in 4X games.
+This is not the case in Planetfall.
+Even your basic unit has its uses in the late game thanks to the modification system, every unit in the game has a role and a place on the battlefield.
+Furthermore, cosmite upkeep makes it difficult to simply spam high-tier units in the first place.